 17. Data science

 Organizations need employees who can interpret raw data and transform it into usable feedback that data analysts can use to guide decision making.
-Learning to work with a variety of programming languages (SAS, R and Python, for example) can help IT pros do this.
+Learning to work with a variety of programming languages (SAS, R and Python, for example) and learning to build models using historical data can help IT pros take data operations to the next level.

 Big data refers to the use of new technology tools to handle data that previously could not be handled with existing tools.
 IT skills in demand in 2022 that are related to big data include effective problem solving skills, data handling skills and understanding programming languages.
 By pursuing these competencies and utilizing these tools, you can advance your career.